 10. When the umbrella receives payment from the agency (or client), you will be paid (following deductions for PAYE, NI and umbrella fees) via BACS within an agreed timetable.

 Often umbrella companies run a bi-weekly payroll, with BACS payments taking around 2-3 days to clear, or you can request a same-day CHAPS payment (possibly for an extra fee).
-If you’re fortunate enough to have a scheme which uses the ‘Faster Payments’ system, that would be ideal, as its free, and instantaneous in most cases.
+If you’re fortunate enough to have a scheme which uses the ‘Faster Payments’ system, that would be ideal, as it is free and instantaneous in most cases.
 Ask your account manager, or the sales team, for details.